 2. They prioritize high-quality customer service

-After an outage, Spotify promptly responded to all customer concerns across all channels.
-Even after they fixed the problem, Spotify customer service reps prioritized reaching out to each customer who sent a message.
-One customer praised their fast service and her overall customer experience with Spotify in the aftermath.
+After brief outages, Spotify promptly responds to all customer concerns across all channels.
+Even after they fix the problem, Spotify customer service reps prioritized reaching out to each customer who sent a message.
+During an outage, one customer praised their fast service and her overall customer experience with Spotify in the aftermath.
 In response to her tweet, Spotify thanked her with a curated playlist with a special hidden message in the song list.
 Even when something goes wrong, Spotify delivers a personal and unique customer experience.

 3. They make their customer experience as personal as possible